-Communities, workplaces, families, and churches desperately need moral, ethical, Christian leaders.
+Wisconsin Lutheran College prepares its students for lives of Christian servant leadership.
+Communities, workplaces, families, and churches desperately need moral and ethical Christian leaders.
 Preparing students to be these leaders in the world is a key component of WLC’s mission; it’s why the college exists.
 It’s also what distinguishes WLC from other institutions of higher learning.
 The new Certificate for Christian Leadership program, offered through the college’s Center for Christian Leadership, further intentionalizes the college’s mission.

 Success During and After College

 WLC graduates have gone on to excel in their graduate studies—which many describe as seamless extensions of their undergraduate research work—at such schools as Duke University, Medical College of Wisconsin, New York University, The Ohio State University, Sotheby’s Institute of Art-London, Texas Tech University, University of Massachusetts-Amherst, and University of Wisconsin-Madison.
 Graduates also serve as Christian leaders in the workplace, whether they are business leaders, doctors, judges, lawyers, medical researchers, nurses, or teachers.

-91.83% of applicants admitted
+90% of applicants admitted

-Admissions Deadlines for 2016-17 Admission
+Admissions Deadlines for 2018-19 Admission

-Rolling Admission?
+Rolling admission?
 Yes